 Physical exam.
-He’ll likely examine you from head to toe, taking note of any bruises on your body.
-He may be looking at the quality of your skin: Is it paler than it should be?
+They’ll likely examine you from head to toe, taking note of any bruises on your body.
+They may be looking at the quality of your skin: Is it paler than it should be?
 Is it thinner or more fragile than it should be?
-He may also look for lumps beneath your bruises or enlarged lymph nodes.
+They may also look for lumps beneath your bruises or enlarged lymph nodes.

 - Low levels of red blood cells, which could mean you have anemia

-- Your white blood cell count or blood plateletlevels if he suspects an infection or bone marrow problem like such as leukemia or a myelodysplastic syndrome.
+- Your white blood cell count or blood plateletlevels if they suspect an infection or bone marrow problem like such as leukemia or a myelodysplastic syndrome.

-- Tumor markers if he suspects another type of cancer
+- Tumor markers if they suspect another type of cancer

 - Low levels of certain clotting factors that may point to disorders like hemophilia or von Willebrand disease (VWD)

 Bone marrow biopsy.
 You might get this if your blood test leads your doctor to suspect you have leukemia.
 After your skin is numbed, a small, hollow needle will be used to remove a bit of marrow from your pelvic bone, along with some blood and bone.
 The tissue will be studied under a microscope to see if there’s cancer.